Linux edit command

 - magic OFF

 The following brief introduction should help you get started with edit.
-If you are using a CRT terminal you might want to learn about the display editor vi.
+If you are using a CRT terminal, you might want to learn about the display editor vi.
 To edit the contents of an existing file you begin with the command:

 edit makes a copy of the file FILENAME which you can then edit.
 It first tells you how many lines and characters are in the file.
 If the file does not exist, edit tells you it is a [New File].

-The edit command prompt is a colon (:), which you should see after starting the editor.
+The edit command prompt is a colon (:), which is shown after starting the editor.
 If you are editing an existing file, then you have some lines in edit's buffer (its name for the copy of the file you are editing).
 When you start editing, edit makes the last line of the file the current line.
 Most commands to edit use the current line if you do not tell them which line to use.
 Thus if you say print (which can be abbreviated p) and enter a carriage return (as you should after all edit commands), the current line is printed.
 If you delete (d) the current line, edit prints the new current line, which is usually the next line in the file.
 If you delete the last line, then the new last line becomes the current one.

-If you start with an empty file or wish to add some new lines, then the append (a) command can be used.
-After you execute this command (typing a carriage return after the word append), edit reads lines from your terminal until you type a line consisting of just a dot (.); it places these lines after the current line.
+If you start with an empty file or want to add some new lines, then the append (a) command can be used.
+After you execute this command (typing a carriage return after the word append), edit reads lines from your terminal until you type a line consisting of a dot (.); it places these lines after the current line.
 The last line you type then becomes the current line.
 The insert (i) command is like append, but places the lines you type before, rather than after, the current line.

 The edit utility numbers the lines in the buffer, with the first line having number 1.
 If you execute the command 1, then edit types the first line of the buffer.
 If you then execute the command d, edit deletes the first line, line 2 becomes line 1, and edit prints the current line (the new line 1) so you can see where you are.
 In general, the current line is always the last line affected by a command.